pixelsuchter/Bantool-2/README.md

 A tool to crudely filter out followbots from your current followers using commanderroots followlist tool (https://twitch-tools.rootonline.de/followerlist_viewer.php) <br>
 It will go through the list and if more than 10 people followed in a single second (highly unlikely for normal follows, but common for followbots), it will sort them into the output file

+<h3>User_validator</h3>
+A tool to filter out users from a namelist if they don't have a valid twitch account anymore

 <div>
 <h3> If you wanna throw me a few bucks, here is my paypal.
 (All donations are appreciated but will never be necessary):</h3>